hpcc-systems/MAF/README.md

 ## Hello World SQL Example

 This requires the setup of your sql environment.
 To utilize this, please run `node sqlConfigure` and it will prompt you for needed credentials, etc. for SQL to run properly.
 It will store the config in a `sqlConfig.json` file and it will store your credentials using `node-keytar` which uses your OS's secure password storage:
 - Windows - Credential Vault
 - MacOS - KeyChain
 - Linux - libSecret

+You will also need to update the sql query and update the validations to match.
+You can copy the validations from the generated report to make sure it passes.

 > HelloWorldSQL.feature
 ```